A Highly Speculative Chronology of William Shakespeare’s Life & Times

 In the fall, Shakespeare’s troupe reforms under the patronage of the new Lord Hunsdon (George, the Chamberlain’s son) and temporarily resumes performing at the Swan in Southwark.
 Shakespeare moves from Bishopsgate across the river to Southwark, too, taking a room near the Bear Garden.

 On October 20, Shakespeare suddenly becomes a second-generation gentleman overnight when, through Southampton’s influence and his own, his father is finally granted that coat-of-arms for which he had longed so many years before.

 In November, the Justice of the Peace in Southwark tries to stop the Lord Hunsdon’s Men from performing at the Swan.
 He sends his stepson William Wayte to evict the players.
 There is an altercation outside the playhouse between Wayte, his companions and several players, including Shakespeare.

 The Sheriff of Surrey issues an arrest warrant on November 29 which names Francis Langley and Shakespeare among others, charging them with threatening Wayte’s life.
 The matter is settled out of court—and in Shakespeare’s favor apparently, as he and his company are performing at Whitehall for the Queen a month later.
 It probably didn’t hurt that Shakespeare had recently acquired that coat-of-arms and the social standing of a gentleman.

 Henry IV, Pts.
 1 & 2

 ?
-Starring Burbage as Prince Hal and, perhaps, Shakespeare in the title role
+Starring Burbage as Prince Hal, John Heminges as Falstaff, Kemp as Justice Shallow (in Pt.
+2), and possibly Shakespeare in the title role

 The Merry Wives of Windsor